 The immediacy of “use it or lose it” vacation days helps explain why those employees actually take the vacation days that already belong to them — that policy leaves little room for ambiguity.

 When policies do leave room for ambiguity, such as when vacation days are unlimited and go untracked, employees tend to err on the side of appearing industrious.
-Kin’s team used to have an unlimited paid time-off policy, which Craig Bryant has written about before.
-As Craig notes, our company made the switch to a staggered time-off policy because the unlimited days “did a pretty poor job of getting folks out of the office.”
+Our CEO Craig Bryant has written before about the ins and outs of an unlimited paid time-off policy.
+As Craig notes in the article, our company made the switch to a staggered time-off policy because the unlimited days “did a pretty poor job of getting folks out of the office.”

 In some company cultures, workaholism unfortunately is sometimes rewarded.
 As Pinsker writes, “One of the [U.S. Travel Association] report’s most telling statistics is that 15 percent of senior managers said they view employees who take all of their vacation days as ‘less dedicated’ — and that’s just the percentage who would admit it.”